NewthingAde/Lamp-Stack-Implementation/README.md

 # Lamp-Stack-Implementation
 This is a project which implement the use of Web Stack (LAMP STACK) In AWS

+What is a Technology stack?

+A technology stack is a set of frameworks and tools used to develop a software product.
+This set of frameworks and tools are very specifically chosen to work together in creating a well-functioning software.
+They are acronymns for individual technologies used together for a specific technology product. some examples are…

+LAMP (Linux, Apache, MySQL, PHP or Python, or Perl) LEMP (Linux, Nginx, MySQL, PHP or Python, or Perl) MERN (MongoDB, ExpressJS, ReactJS, NodeJS)
+MEAN (MongoDB, ExpressJS, AngularJS, NodeJS

 ### Create a EC2 Instance
 - Select region (the cl and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)
 - Create a pair Key as the EC2 is created